CodeHarrington/Project-1/README.md

 * I used this to check the website for http://ami.responsivedesign.is/

 ### Image resize.
 * I used picresize to resize some images (https://picresize.com/).
-Brillant tool.
+Brilliant tool.